Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/FAQ.md

 docker cp /etc/OpenCL/vendors/xilinx.icd containerID:/etc/OpenCL/vendors/xilinx.icd
 ```

-## Question: When creating a pod, what I need to do if I want to use an image from private docker repository? ##
+## Question: K8s can not pulling image when creating pod on Redhat worker nodes with image from Private Docker Repo. ##

 **Answer:**
-If you want to pulling from a private dockerhub repository or using a private registry, there are three potential ways to do it.
+If you want to pulling from a private dockerhub repository or using a private registry, there are three ways to do it, we have verified the solultoin 1 and 2 work on Redhat node.
+This situation only happens when you use secret to pull images on a Redhat Node.

-You can also check k8s document for more detialed information: https://kubernetes.io/docs/concepts/containers/images/

 ##### 1) Configuring nodes to authenticate to a private registry
 If you run Docker on your nodes, you can configure the Docker container runtime to authenticate to a private container registry.
 This approach is suitable if you can control node configuration.
 Docker stores keys for private registries in the $HOME/.dockercfg or $HOME/.docker/config.json file.
 If you put the same file in the search paths {cwd of kubelet}/config.json, kubelet uses it as the credential provider when pulling images.